checkooo/MDSE_demo/README.md

 ## Contact

-For questions or concerns please contact the author at: nux219@lehigh.edu
+For questions or concerns please contact the author at:

-## Acknowledgments

-- SpikingJelly framework for SNN implementations
-- PyTorch team for the deep learning framework
-- Vision Transformer and BigTransfer model implementations
+- nux219@lehigh.edu
+- kaleel.mahmood@uri.edu
+- hfang02@syr.edu